 In April 2016 Lamorbey and Sidcup Local History Society was awarded £10,000 by the Heritage Lottery Fund for a project called 'Sidcup's Home Front in the Great War'.
 Awarded through the HLF's First World War Then and Now programme, the project focused on life for local residents during 1914-18 and the opening of the Queen's Hospital in 1917.
 This has resulted in the production of a booklet 'Sidcup's Home Front in the Great War' which has a foreword by Rt Hon.
 James Brokenshire, MP.
 Copies can be downloaded below.

-People have been extremely generous by making donations to the Royal British Legion when picking up a copy of 'Sidcup's Home Front in the Great War'.
-We are delighted to say that so far £931.42 has been raised from donations made at St John's Church, Urban Food, Queen's Mary's Hospital Family Fun Day and others.
-Well done everyone!
+People were extremely generous by making donations to the Royal British Legion when picking up a copy of 'Sidcup's Home Front in the Great War'.
+We are delighted to say that £931.42 was raised from donations made at St John's Church, Urban Food, Queen's Mary's Hospital Family Fun Day and others.

 Lamorbey and Sidcup Local History Society had a stall at Queen Mary's Hospital Family Fun Day on 9 September 2017.
 The event marked the centenary of The Queen's Hospital and it was a great opportunity to distribute copies of our new booklet!